The Process of Choosing Ideas for Projects, Evaluating Them and Implementing Them By Galit Zamler

 Students learned that if an idea stays in your head, it won't lead you anywhere.
-You have to share your idea with others as well as ask for help and feedback.
+You have to share your thought with others as well as ask for help and feedback.

-The young entrepreneurs realized that they needed to know how to explain their ideas so others will understand what they are thinking about.
-Sometimes what you think is obvious is not always clear to others.
+The young entrepreneurs realized that they needed to know how to explain their ideas, so others will understand what they are thinking about.
+Sometimes what you think is obvious is not necessarily clear to others.

 Step 4 - Presenting the Idea to an Audience and Asking Questions

-The young entrepreneurs were preparing to present their ideas to the class.
+The young entrepreneurs prepared to present their ideas to their classmates.

-Together we learned how to speak in front of an audience.
-We also learned that our message is important.
-Specifically, a message must be clear and to the point.
-Body language is also important to consider when presenting ideas.
-Moreover, It is important to maintain eye contact with an audience.
-Lastly, we learned that and our tone of voice should be clear and confident.
+Together we learned how to speak to an audience.
+We also learned that our message is important, and it must be clear and to the point.
+We also have to pay attention to our body language when presenting ideas - that we look at the audience and make eye contact with.
+Moreover, It is important to maintain eye contact with the audience.
+Lastly, we learned that the tone of speech should be clear and confident.

-Students gave presentations to their classmates explaining their ideas and clarifying their intentions for the projects.
+The students presented their ideas to explain and clarify their intentions for the projects.

-Each student presented his/her idea for the project and the members of the entrepreneur group asked clarifying questions to help them better understand the ideas.
+Each student presented his/her idea for the project, and the members of the entrepreneurial group asked questions for clarification.

 - How would such a microwave be built?